kzeedev/qr-scanner/README.md

-# beader
+# QR Scanner

-A new Flutter project.
+A Barcode Scanner app written in Flutter with history feature.

 ## Getting Started